-- A declaration from Parents and householder / homeowner / relative / friend confirming the applicant family now reside at theaddress; - A copy of most current council Tax bill from occupier; - Stamped passport orvisa; - Boarding passes.
+- A declaration from Parents and householder / homeowner / relative / friend confirming the applicant family now reside at theaddress; - A copy of most current council Tax bill from occupier;

-Where LCC does not consider it is has been provided with satisfactory proof of address, the application will not be processed until LCC is satisfied that adequate proof has been obtained.
+Where LCC does not consider it has been provided with satisfactory proof of address, the application will not be processed until LCC is satisfied that adequate proof has been obtained.

-Clarification of home address where the family's current address is deemed temporary or multiple addresses
+Clarification of home address where the family's current address is deemed temporary or multiple addresses.